Mallorca: Spain’s Most Underrated Island

 The largest of Spain’s Balearic Islands, Mallorca has earned itself a somewhat questionable reputation from the booze and wild nights out that Magaluf has to offer.
 But there’s a lot more to this island than booze, beaches and sunburnt tourists and the real Mallorca is filled with unspoilt beaches, beautiful countryside and lots of hidden gems to discover off the beaten tourist track.

 The rugged, picturesque landscape combined with the islands relaxed vibe makes for a peaceful summer retreat providing you know where to go!
 Here’s how to escape the crowds on the island of Mallorca and soak up some local island life.

 Visit The Old City Of Palma

 Palma’s stunning old city is a medieval maze with countless museums, boutiques and old courtyards tucked away around every corner.
-One of the most delightful highlights of the old city is the Arab Baths (Banys Arabs), which are the last remaining shreds of the once Muslim city center.
+One of the most delightful highlights of the old city is the Arab Baths (Banys Arabs), which are the last remaining shreds of the once Muslim city centre.
 The old city free from traffic and tourists, so you might be lucky enough to find yourself strolling through the streets alone even during the daytimes in high season.

 Try Some Sobrassada

 Sobrassada is the traditional Mallorcan sausage that is made from ground pork and smoky Spanish paprika.
 It tastes similar to chorizo but what makes sobrassada special is its texture, which is spreadable and smooth like pâté.

 Explore La Seu

 La Seu is the impressive cathedral that looms over Palma de Mallorca’s city walls.
 Originally built in the Catalan Gothic style, the cathedral has undergone some contemporary changes – Gaudí was commissioned to complete the cathedral in 1901 and his half-finished works account for a large part of the interior.